 Paying Final Judgments resulting from civil court action by third parties for Bodily Injury, Property Damage and Damage to Natural Resources pursuant to 503 CMR 2.12.

 503 CMR 2.00 simplifies the administration of the Fund and to ensure the Fund's financial soundness, 503 CMR 2.00 distinguishes between and treats differently Dispensing Facilities and Former Dispensing Facilities.

-: Definitions
+All applications must be submitted electronically or in a form required by the Board.
+For electronic submission requirements, see the DOR UST Program website.

+(7) All references to particular forms, documents or electronic processes in this regulation are current as of the date of promulgation, and are deemed to include any replacement or successor form, document or electronic process as may be directed by the UST Board or UST Program. : Definitions

 For the purposes of 503 CMR 2.00, the following terms shall have the following meanings assigned to them:

-All Necessary Information, includes without limitation, copies of the following documents: all UST Registration documentation required by MassDEP, the most recent Third Party Inspection report, a Marine Fueling Permit (FP-294) if applicable and, latest tank and or piping tightness test and cathodic protection system test results if applicable.
+All Necessary Information, includes without limitation, copies of the following documents: all UST Registration documentation required by MassDEP, the most recent Third Party Inspection report, a Marine Fueling Permit (FP-294) if applicable and, any information related to the construction, operation, and maintenance of the UST System, including the latest tank and or piping tightness test and cathodic protection system test results if applicable.

 Annual Tank Fee, all annual tank fees required by M.G.L. c.
 21J, § 2 and 503 CMR 4.00: Implementation of Underground Storage Tank Cleanup Fees for each Underground Storage Tank, including all late fees and penalties.